I Matter Relationship Health Learning Journey

 The I Matter Fundamentals

-Structured 6–12 week learning opportunity to build a strong foundation in the I Matter framework and a relationship health approach to improving wellbeing.
-Fast Fundamentals provides big picture first.
+Structured 6–12 week learning opportunity to build a strong foundation in the I Matter framework and a relationship health approach.
+Fast Fundamentals big picture first.

 ONLINE COURSE ONLY